 Stat.
 Auth.: ORS 468.020 Stats.
 Implemented: ORS 468A.025 Hist.: DEQ 25-1981, f. & ef.
 9-8-81; DEQ 4-1993, f. & cert. ef.
 3-10-93; DEQ 12-1993, f. & cert. ef.
 9-24-93; Renumbered from 340-020-0235; DEQ 26-1996, f. & cert. ef.
 11-26-96; DEQ 14-1999, f. & cert. ef.
 10-14-99, Renumbered from 340-028-1920; DEQ 6-2001, f.
 6-18-01, cert. ef.
 7-1-01

+340-224-0045

+Requirements for Sources in Sustainment Areas

+Within a designated sustainment area, proposed federal major sources and major modifications at federal major sources of a sustainment pollutant must meet the requirements listed below:

+(1) OAR 340-224-0070; and

+(2) For the sustainment pollutant, including precursors, demonstrate a net air quality benefit under OAR 340-224-0510 and 340-224-0520 for ozone areas or under OAR 340-224-0510 and 340-224-0530(4) for non-ozone areas, whichever is applicable, unless the source can demonstrate that the impacts are less than the significant impact levels at all receptors within the designated area.

+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.

+Stat.
+Auth.: ORS 468.020 Stats.
+Implemented: ORS 468A.025

 340-224-0050

 Requirements for Sources in Nonattainment Areas

-Within a designated nonattainment area, proposed major sources and major modifications of a nonattainment pollutant, including VOC or NOx in a designated ozone nonattainment area or SO2 or NOx in a designated PM2.5 nonattainment area, must meet the requirements listed below:
+Within a designated nonattainment area, proposed federal major sources and major modifications at federal major sources of a nonattainment pollutant, including VOC or NOx in a designated ozone nonattainment area or NOx or SO2 in a designated PM2.5 nonattainment area, must meet the requirements listed below:

 (1) Lowest Achievable Emission Rate (LAER).
-The owner or operator must apply LAER for each nonattainment pollutant or precursor(s) emitted at or above the significant emission rate (SER).
-LAER applies separately to the nonattainment pollutant or precursor(s) if emitted at or above a SER over the netting basis.
+The owner or operator must apply LAER for each nonattainment pollutant and precursor emitted at or above the SER.
+LAER applies separately to the nonattainment pollutant or precursor if emitted at or above a SER over the netting basis.

 (a) For a major modification, the requirement for LAER applies to the following:

-(A) Each emissions unit that emits the nonattainment pollutant or precursor(s) and is not included in the most recent netting basis established for that pollutant; and
+(A) Each emissions unit that emits the nonattainment pollutant or precursor and is not included in the most recent netting basis established for that pollutant; and

-(B) Each emissions unit that emits the nonattainment pollutant or precursor (s) and is included in the most recent netting basis but has been modified and the modification resulted in an increase in actual emissions above the portion of the most recent netting basis attributable to the emissions unit or the nonattainment pollutant or precursor(s).
+(B) Each emissions unit that emits the nonattainment pollutant or precursor and is included in the most recent netting basis and contributed to the emissions increase calculated in OAR 340-224-0025(2)(b) for the nonattainment pollutant or precursor.

 (b) For phased construction projects, the LAER determination must be reviewed at the latest reasonable time before commencing construction of each independent phase.

-(c) When determining LAER for a change that was made at a source before the current NSR application, the Department will consider technical feasibility of retrofitting required controls provided:
+(c) When determining LAER for a change that was made at a source before the current Major NSR application, DEQ will consider technical feasibility of retrofitting required controls provided:

-(A) The change was made in compliance with NSR requirements in effect when the change was made, and
+(A) The physical change or change in the method of operation at a unit that contributed to the emissions increase calculated in OAR 340-224-0025(2)(b) was made in compliance with Major NSR requirements in effect when the change was made, and

-(B) No limit will be relaxed that was previously relied on to avoid NSR.
+(B) No limit will be relaxed that was previously relied on to avoid Major NSR.

-(d) Modifications to individual emissions units that increase the potential to emit less than 10 percent of the SER are exempt from this section unless:
+(d) Physical changes or changes in the method of operation to individual emissions units that contributed to the emissions increase calculated in OAR 340-224-0025(2)(b) but only increased the potential to emit less than 10 percent of the SER are exempt from this section unless:

 (A) They are not constructed yet;